 If you have been denied short term or long term disability benefits by Industrial Alliance or another disability insurance company you are no doubt feeling frustrated by the process.
 At Kotak Law we are committed to helping people access the disability benefits they have been denied and we understand your frustration with your disability insurance company.

 We offer free consultations and don’t charge until your case is resolved.
-We represent people throughout Ontario and for those who cannot meet us at one of our offices we offer consultation at your home, a local coffee shop, courthouse, by telephone, Skype or WhatsApp.
+We represent people throughout Ontario, Alberta and for those who cannot meet us at one of our offices we offer consultation at your home, a local coffee shop, courthouse, by telephone, Skype or WhatsApp.